Doug Baldwin says it was really, well, crappy the way the Seahawks treated Richard Sherman

 Yeah, Richard Sherman is still mad about the way his tenure with the Seahawks ended.
 So is his former college and NFL teammate and longtime friend Doug Baldwin, who didn’t bother with niceties when asked about the end of Sherman’s tenure Thursday.

-“I thought it was really shi..y, to be honest with you, how it ended,’’ Baldwin said from the podium at the VMAC during his official weekly meeting with the media.
+“I thought it was really (expletive), to be honest with you, how it ended,’’ Baldwin said from the podium at the VMAC during his official weekly meeting with the media.
 “I really would have liked for him to stay here and had an opportunity to finish his career with this organization.
 But that’s part of the business.
 It doesn’t work out that way.”

-At almost the same time Baldwin made that comment, during his own regular weekly meeting with the media in the Bay Area, Sherman said he remains surprised that the Seahawks cut him last March.
+At almost the same time Baldwin made that comment, during his own regular weekly meeting with the media in the Bay Area, Sherman said he remains surprised that the Seahawks cut him last March while also taking some direct shots at quarterback Russell Wilson and saying he stands by his critique that Seattle hasn’t drafted well in recent years.

 “You just expect that once you’ve done so much for a franchise that they wouldn’t cut you when you’re hurt,’’ Sherman said, adding that the Seahawks had rarely done that with injured players while they were still recovering.
+“It’s kind of a respect thing more than anything.”

 Most Read Sports Stories